コンテンツにスキップ

 Date: July 22nd - August 6th, 2017

-Price Adults: 3,500 yen Children (4 years old and over - high school students): 1,500 yen Parents (adults + children): 4,500 yen
+Price: Adults 3,500 yen, Children (4 years old and over to high school students) 1,500 yen, Parents and children (adults and children) 4,500 yen

-Direction, choreography, art: Kaiji Moriyama
+Direction, choreography and art direction: Kaiji Moriyama

-Original work Lewis Carroll
+Original story by Lewis Carroll

 Related articles